Data Loss Prevention

 Extend highlighting to the text editor for the edit flow

 Update parts of the system architecture so file scanning is more efficient

 What I learned...

 A solid project plan and more up-front work to think through the technical aspects would have helped reduce churn and manage expectations.
-We started on a short timeline but kept bumping up against technical limitations, and the project was paused multiple times.
+We started on a short timeline but kept bumping up against issues and limitations, and the project was paused multiple times.

 Also, the initial thinking that DLP would affect all users equally was wrong - it turned out that certain personas with unique workflows would be more impacted.
 Because of this I spent some time iterating designs that wouldn't work.
-Up-front time to make sure all stakeholders had input would have helped clarify primary user needs.
+Up-front time to make sure all stakeholders had input would have helped clarify primary user needs earlier.